-CHOOLBRED AND CO., Tailors, in returning their thanks for the extensive support they have hitherto received, beg to state that the name of their firm is now SHOOLBRED and BRADSHAW, who feel confident they shall be able, in consequence of the many advantages they possess from long experience, to meet the continued approbation of their patrons, and that by supplying articles of the very best quality at reasonable prices, they will maintain the reputation which the firm has so long enjoyed. -34, Jermyn-
+CHOOLBRED AND CO., Tailors, in returning D their thanks for the extensive support they have hitherto received, beg to state that the name of their firm is now SHOOLBRED and BRADSHAW, who feel confident they should be able, in consequence of the many advantages they possess from long experience, to meet the continued approba-tion of their patrons, and that by supplying articles of the very best quality at reasonable prices, they will maintain the reputation which the firm has so long enjoyed.-34, Jermyn-street. street.